 Halloween may be the holiday most associated with mysterious occurrences, but Christmas can get in on the action, too.
 Brach’s sells a set of mystery candy canes that could genuinely be anything.
 The colors of these canes — blue, pink, light green, purple and white — don’t give any hints about the underlying flavor.
 Proceed with caution, though we highly doubt any of these are clam-flavored.

 Cheese, marinara sauce and a doughy crust is a combination for the ages, so maybe these pizza candy canes from — who else? — Archie McPhee taste better than they sound.
-While these may be a great gag gift for the pizza fiend in your life, we’re gonna stick to the best pizzas in America for our fix.
+While these may be a great gag gift for the pizza fiend in your life, we’re gonna stick to the best pizzas in America.

 Some people are obsessed with Christmas, and others are just plain ol’ Scrooges.
 If you have a Grinch in your life who has no sense of joy and merriment this time of year, this jumbo, stripeless, flavorless candy cane from Archie McPhee just may be the perfect stocking stuffer.
 (That is, if they even bother to hang up stockings.)

 SweeTarts, those chalky, tart candies have a distinctive flavor that’s slightly fruity but mostly purely sugary.
 If you love the flavor of SweeTarts but not that texture, the SweeTarts-flavored candy canes will do the trick this Christmas season.
-And if you totally forgot that SweeTarts were still even around, just wait until you rediscover these nostalgic candies from your childhood.
+And if you totally forgot that SweeTarts were still even around, just wait until you rediscover these nostalgic childhood desserts.

 More from The Daily Meal: